Skip to content

 • Onboarding time: 4 days

-• Senior engineer onboarding time: 1 hour per new hire (87 percent reduction)
+• Senior engineer onboarding time: 1 hour per new hire (significant reduction)

 Testimonial: